Skip to content

 Among US trading partners for cork, Germany plays a notable role, with approximately $252B in total bilateral trade.

-Cork (HTS Chapter 45) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Cork (HTS Chapter 45) generally enter duty-free at the MFN level, so the EU deal's flat 15% is the entire duty burden.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 45 imported from Germany include Wine corks, Cork flooring, Cork insulation, Cork boards, Agglomerated cork, and Cork gaskets.